 The hotel is dotted with antiques and artifacts that bring the history of the monastery to life as you walk through the hallways and discover new areas.
 On the main level, visit the portion of the museum dedicated to old medical equipment to marvel at just how far modern medicine has come.

-They offer various wellness retreat packages to bundle accommodation, restaurant, wellness workshops, treatments and special events.
+They offer various wellness retreat packages to bundle accommodation, restaurants, wellness workshops, treatments, and special events.
 They also offer personalized consultations for holistic health and nutrition and private movement and relaxation sessions so you can tailor your experience.

 Le Monastère des Augustines in Quebec City has always been a place of quiet contemplation, reflection, and holistic healing, and that wellness-oriented approach to life lives on today.
 The way the hotel brings history and wellness together is brilliantly done, making for an authentic experience I’d happily repeat.